-Randall Kroszner served as a Governor of the Federal Reserve System from March 2006 until January 2009.
-During his time as a member of the Federal Reserve Board, he chaired the committee on Supervision and Regulation of Banking Institutions and the committee on Consumer and Community Affairs.
+Dr. Kroszner served as a Governor of the Federal Reserve System from March 2006 to January 2009.
+During his time as a member of the Federal Reserve Board, he chaired the Committee on Supervision and Regulation of Banking Institutions and the Committee on Consumer and Community Affairs.
 He represented the Federal Reserve Board on the Financial Stability Forum and the Basel Committee on Banking Supervision.

 Dr. Kroszner currently serves as the Deputy Dean for Executive Programs and the Norman R. Bobins Professor of Economics at the University of Chicago Booth School of Business.
 Dr. Kroszner also serves as the Chair of the Financial Research Advisory Committee of the Office of Financial Research of the U.S. Treasury.
 He is a member of the Federal Reserve Bank of Chicago’s Academic Advisory Council and serves on the board of advisors of the Paulson Institute.